James Alexander Carse

-James Alexander Carse (born 13 December 1958) is a former Zimbabwean first class cricketer.
+James Alexander Carse (born 13 December 1958) is a Zimbabwean former first class cricketer.
 He played Currie Cup cricket for Border, Western and Eastern Provinces in South Africa during the 1980s.
 He also played county cricket in England for Northamptonshire in 1983.

 He was an attacking right arm fast-medium bowler and lower order right-hand batsman.

 While playing for Northamptonshire, he took 5/43 in an innings against Glamorgan at Cardiff in August 1983.

 His son, Brydon Carse, currently plays for England in international cricket after making his debut in July 2021.